 University web accessibility policy

-"All official University pages and sites must be written to be as accessible as reasonably possible to users with disabilities.
-As a minimum, compliance with the Web Accessibility Initiative's Priority 1 recommendations shall be required.
-New sites must also comply with the Web Accessibility Initiative's Priority 2 recommendations."
+All official University pages and sites must be written to be as accessible as reasonably possible to users with disabilities.
+As a minimum, compliance with the Web Accessibility Initiative's Level A Success Criteria shall be required.
+New sites must also comply with the Web Accessibility Initiative's Level AA Success Criteria.

-As a minimum standard, all pages are expected to comply in full with the Priority 1 recommendations of the Web Accessibility Initiative , All new sites must comply in full with at least the Priority 2 recommendations of the Web Accessibility Initiative.
-Existing sites should work towards this level of accessibility if possible, but should ensure that this does not delay compliance with the Priority 1 recommendations.
+As a minimum standard, all pages are expected to comply in full with Conformance Level A of the Web Accessibility Initiative.
+All new sites must comply in full with at least Conformance Level AA of the Web Accessibility Initiative.
+Existing sites should work towards this level of accessibility if possible, but should ensure that this does not delay compliance with the Level A success criteria.

-The full text of the recommendations is available online at http://www.w3.org/TR/WCAG10/
+The full text of the recommendations is available online at http://www.w3.org/TR/WCAG20/